 Payroll data analysis extends the capability of traditional payroll services by offering a different view into payroll information.
-Usually payroll data is examined as it leaves a company, but with payroll data analysis, deposit transactions can be monitored in real time as they move into bank accounts.
+Usually, payroll data is examined as it leaves a company, but with payroll data analysis, deposit transactions can be monitored in real time as they move into bank accounts.

 The employment and finance information within payroll data can also help flag inefficiencies or errors in systems that may be costing the company money.
-Using payroll analytics to discover competitive intelligence also gives businesses unique insights around changes in employment so they can determine the most effective growth strategies versus their competitors.

-Projections & Seasonal Forecasting
+Projections & seasonal forecasting

 Businesses and investors can analyze payroll performance to generate more accurate retail projections and help with managing budgets and cash flow.
-The payroll data provides insight into staffing capacities to help better understand the potential cost of hiring new employees vs. paying existing ones overtime, tax or compliance implications, and investment opportunities.
+The payroll data provides insight into staffing capacities to help better understand employment statistics, including the potential cost of hiring new employees vs. paying existing ones overtime, tax or compliance implications, and investment opportunities.

 Understanding the accurate costs and risks associated with employment across various locations is critical for staff forecasting.

-Salary & Compensation Management
+Salary & compensation management